 The classification method and number of classes in the layer dictate which color schemes from core styles appear in the list.
 For example, if you classify your data by standard deviation, diverging color schemes are available.
 If you show five classes, only continuous color schemes and color schemes with five classes are shown.
 Color schemes stored in your Favorites style or custom styles always appear in this list, regardless of their type or number of colors.

 The colors in the color scheme are applied to all symbol classes by default.
 To apply the color scheme to a subset of symbol classes only, select those classes by highlighting them on the table on the Classes tab in the Symbology pane.
-(Press and hold Shift or Ctrl while clicking in the Upper value or Label columns to select symbol classes.)
+(Press Shift or Ctrl while clicking in the Upper value or Label columns to select symbol classes.)
 With symbol class rows selected, choose a color scheme from the Color scheme drop-down list at the top of the Symbology pane.